kawrl-Dev/midterm-project-webdvt/README.md

 - [x] Running balance calculation on the Dashboard
 - [x] Pagination and responsive items-per-page on the Dashboard
 - [x] Light/dark theme, persisted and applied app-wide
+- [x] Editable, persisted brand/app name shown in the navbar and browser tab